lu7did/RDX-rp2040/README.md

 ![Alt Text](./docs/RDX-rp2040-AF.png "Audio amplifier")

+## Si473x Chipset support

+An initial support for the Si473x chipset can be included by enabling the initializacion thru the **#include RX_SI4735  1**

+	*	During initialization a search in the I2C bus is made looking for a Si473x chip, if found the SSB patch is loaded and the chip is initialized with the current band parameters.
+	*	On each band change the chip is reset and the new band parameters is loaded.

+At this point there is no dynamic control of the Si473x chip parameters, only parameters changed thru build time.

 ## TFT LCD display support

 The firmware supports a TFT LCD IL9488 480x320 display where a GUI is presented allowing the operation of the transceiver, the LCD is optional